kitnil/awesome/README.md

 - [Kotlin-for-Android-Developers](https://github.com/antoniolg/Kotlin-for-Android-Developers) - Companion App for the book
 - [qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android
 - [dexcount-gradle-plugin](https://github.com/KeepSafe/dexcount-gradle-plugin) - A Gradle plugin to report the number of method references in your APK on every build.
-- [tachiyomi](https://github.com/inorichi/tachiyomi) - Free and open source manga reader for Android
+- [tachiyomi](https://github.com/tachiyomiorg/tachiyomi) - Free and open source manga reader for Android.
 - [awesome-kotlin](https://github.com/KotlinBy/awesome-kotlin) - A curated list of awesome Kotlin related stuff Inspired by awesome-java.
 - [StreetComplete](https://github.com/streetcomplete/StreetComplete) - Easy to use OpenStreetMap editor for Android
 - [Simple-Calendar](https://github.com/SimpleMobileTools/Simple-Calendar) - A simple calendar with events, customizable widgets and no ads.